 Reportedly, young Orthodox Jewish women will fly across the country and sometimes even the world to shop at specialist wig boutiques, just before they’re about to get married to purchase a good quality wig.

 While head covering was once seen as more of a standard and obligation to obey, rather than a choice, young Jewish women are now exploring their options and defining for themselves how they uphold the religious practices.

 These days tradition also fuels the decision to wear a wig.
 Jewish women are one of the only few communities to wear wigs for religious reasons; this gives them a clear differentiator.
 It symbolizes where they come from, who they are, and even where they believe they are going.

-For many Jewish women the story is the same: their mother covered her hair, and her mother covered her hair, and her mother covered her hair.
+For many Jewish women the story is the same: her grandmother covered her hair, and her mother covered her hair, and she is covering her hair.

 Although times have changed, a Jewish woman may feel unworthy to take something that was so special to every previous generation of women in her family and to break that beautiful tradition when it was something that was passed down to her.

 In other words, It’s so much more than just a thing that sits on their head.
 It’s a tradition that they can give to their children so they can also wear it with pride should they choose to.